rocky-linux/documentation/en/rocky/8/guides/librenms_monitoring_server.md

 `http://192.168.1.140/librenms`

 Assuming all is working correctly, you should be redirected to the pre-install checks.
 Assuming that these are all marked as green, then we should be able to continue.

 ![LibreNMS Prechecks](images/librenms_prechecks.png)

-If you notice there are four buttons beneath the LibreNMS logo, the first on the left is for the pre-checks.
+There are four buttons beneath the LibreNMS logo.
+The first button on the left is for the pre-checks.
 Our next button over is for the database.
 You'll need the password that you set for the database user "librenms" earlier in the process.
 If you've been following along diligently, then you've got that saved in a safe place.
 Go ahead and click on the "Database" button.
 The "User" and "Password" should be all that is necessary to fill in here.
 Once you do that, click the "Check Credentials" button.

 ![LibreNMS Database](images/librenms_configure_database.png)